biboking/PyBer_Analysis/README.md

 ![results](analysis/Deliverable_1_result.png)
 - From this summary, we found out that Rural cities had the least total rides while the urban area had the most rides.
 This meant that the ride-sharing happened more where the population density was higher.
 - Accordingly, a higher need for rides led to a higher number of total drivers and fares.
 Thus, the urban city had the highest total drivers and fares as well, the suburban the next, and the rural cities the least.
-- On the contrary, rural areas had the highest cost, as the "average fare per ride" and "Average Fare per Driver" ranked highest among the three.
+- On the contrary, rural areas had the highest cost per ride, as the "average fare per ride" and "Average Fare per Driver" ranked highest among the three city types.

 ![charts](analysis/PyBer_fare_summary.png)
 - All three city types' total shared riding fares reached their peaks by the end of February 2019.
 But the urban cities had a primarily steady increasing trend before March, while suburban and rural cities had some up and downs before they reached their ride peak.